Yellow Fever Immunization Requirement for Travelers to Uganda and Rwanda -what it means to you

 - Turn the Fan on if available – mosquitoes avoid moving air.

-- Bwindi Impenetrable Forest and Mgahinga Gorilla Park in Southwest Uganda area mostly mosquito-free due to elevation and cool nights.
+- Bwindi Impenetrable Forest and Mgahinga Gorilla Park in Southwest Uganda area mostly mosquito-free due to the elevation and cool nights.